 - Don't jump off on the questions directly without understanding the complete concepts on knowledge areas.
 It is bad really to go for the questions directly without understanding the subject thoroughly.
 So be alert on these issues.
 Go for the knowledge areas, take study methodologically, clear your doubts, take some confidence in the same and then go for the questions.
 If you are still facing trouble in solving the questions, go for the knowledge area study again.

 - Try to find out which knowledge area is important.
-For example, you may feel that the risk management knowledge area is very important as it is directly related with time management, cost management and even with scope management.
-So try to understand the relationship among the knowledge areas as quickly as possible.
+For example, you may feel that the risk management knowledge area is very important as it is directly related to time management, cost management and even with scope management.
+So try to understand the relationship between the knowledge areas as quickly as possible.
 You can get a lot of questions based on this relationship alone.

 - Try to apply the easiest way to memorize the formulas, mainly Earned Value and PERT related.
 Don't memorize the way you did during your school days.
 Think analytically, like in Earned Value formulas, Earned Value (EV) looks first.
 Memorize in this way.
 You can expect 10-15 questions based on these formulas alone.

-Conclusion: Based on the above discussions, I’m sure an individual can be benefited if s/he follows it religiously.
+Based on the above discussions, I’m sure an individual can be benefited if s/he follows it religiously.
 Try it!
 Feel confident and keep these tips in mind while appearing for the examination.
-All the best!